Austin

 Welcome to Altrusa Austin

-fit organization of members from all walks of life united in community service.
+Altrusa is a non-profit organization of members from all walks of life united in community service.
 It was organized in 1917 in Nashville, Tennessee and currently consists of 392 clubs in 19 countries.
 Altrusa International of Austin, Texas, Inc. was chartered in 1923.
 The club is governed by Club Officers and a Board of Directors.

 “Altrusa is a wonderful group of women, united by the desire to serve the community with love and compassion.
 In the process, great friendships are formed, leadership skills are increased, and a considerable amount of fun is to be had!” *